Bryan Reynolds Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to allow 61 total home runs at a rate of 1.2 per game (to rank 15th in the league).
+- Giants pitchers combine to rank 18th in baseball in home runs allowed (63 total, 1.2 per game).

-- DeSclafani gets the start for the Giants, his 11th of the season.
-He is 3-4 with a 3.43 ERA and 47 strikeouts through 60 1/3 innings pitched.
+- Brebbia gets the start for the Giants, his fourth of the season.
+He is 2-0 with a 3.68 ERA and 31 strikeouts through 22 2/3 innings pitched.

-- His most recent appearance came on Wednesday against the Minnesota Twins, when the righty went five innings, surrendering four earned runs while allowing six hits.
+- His most recent appearance was out of the bullpen on Thursday when the righty threw two scoreless innings against the Milwaukee Brewers while allowing two hits.

+- In 23 games this season, the 33-year-old has a 3.68 ERA and 12.7 strikeouts per nine innings, while allowing a batting average of .210 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.